Thursday, November 12, 2020

 The numbers 5, 8 and 9 don’t get a lot of play in the Bible.
 So let’s move on.

 SEVEN, TEN and SIX: 7 is one of the earliest numbers in the Bible.
 The week of 7 days was initiated by Jehovah himself.
 “God went on to bless the seventh day and to declare it sacred, for on it God has been resting from all the work that he has created.”
-(Genesis 2:3) God viewed 7 as the perfect completion of the task.
+(Genesis 2:3) God viewed 7 as the perfect completion of a task.

 As humans we tend to think in 10s: we have 10 fingers and 10 toes.
-And throughout the Bible, 10 is often used as a number that means “all” from a human perspective: When Hannah was upset about being barren her husband said, “Why are you so sad?
+And throughout the Bible, 10 is often used as a number that means “all” or complete from a human perspective: When Hannah was upset about being barren her husband said, “Why are you so sad?
 Am I not better to you than 10 sons?”
 (1 Samuel 1:8) When Jehovah wanted to reassure Hezekiah that He would keep him alive He offered him a miracle: “Do you want the shadow on the stairway to move forward ten steps or back ten steps?”
 (2 Kings 20:9) The steps were arranged like a sundial.
 Jehovah could have offered to move the shadow 7 or 8 steps, or 12 steps, but He didn’t.
 He offered 10.

 That leaves 6: If 7 is a number that is complete or perfect from God’s viewpoint, His use of 6 might well represent something that falls short of that ideal – something imperfect, sinister, perhaps even destructive.